kimpham54/rust-book-homework-kim/README.md

 ### Chapter 5 - Structs

-- structs like in OOP have fields like attributes. you can have instances
+- structs like in OOP are custom types for your domain. they are good for organization, have fields like attributes. you can have instances
 - struct uses = for assignment. if you use the values from user1 in user 2 it moves data if its a String type, for boolean/integer it's a Copy.
 - structs aree its own type, even if they have similar values within their types